kenzanlabs/spinnaker.github.io/documentation/getting_started.md

 1. Sign into [Pivotal Web Services](http://run.pivotal.io/) or your local instance of Cloud Foundry.
 2. In your organization, create a new space.
-  * Note your organization name and space name.
+  * Note your organization name and space name to use in spinnaker-local.yml settings.

 ## Step 2: Set up a Spinnaker instance